JamieBarlow/weekend-bankhol/README.md

 ### Using VSCode Live Server extension
   - From VSCode editor, make sure that you have the ['Live Server'](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension installed
   - From the project folder, right-click the index.html file, and select 'Open with Live Server.'
+- In the text input box, enter any holidays (i.e. office closure dates) from the current *and* previous year (DD/MM/YYYY format) and click the 'Add' button after each entry.
+Repeat as necessary.
+You should now see these displayed underneath the form.
+- Choose a year from the dropdown menu
+- Click 'Give me dates'.
+You should now see a list of ad hoc holiday dates, bank holiday dates, and weekends, followed by a table displaying your DD calendar dates.

+## Testing and Debugging :computer:

+- Open the Developer Tools in your browser (in Chrome, Ctrl + Shift + I) and open the Console tab.
+- Type `mocha.run()` in the console and press enter.
+- The test suite should now run and display the results on your page.

-## Challenges
+## Development Challenges :wrench:

 The below challenges have all been accounted for in the design of this app, but they are worthy of consideration to ensure that any future development or changes remain fit for purpose:

 - Bank holidays can add multiple non-working days between processing days.
 As a result, shifting a processing date forwards or backwards by 1 working date may still lead to the adjusted date falling on a non-working day.
-The app therefore runs checks multiple times, and shifts the date as necessary until it is confirmed that the date provided is a valid working day.
+The app therefore runs checks multiple times, and shifts the date as necessary until it is confirmed that the date provided is in fact a valid working day.
-- Claims at the start of a calendar year will result in lead-up processes that need to occur in the previous calendar year.
+- DD claims at the start of a calendar year will result in lead-up processes that need to occur in the previous calendar year.
 The app therefore factors in non-processing dates from later in the previous year (bank holidays and weekends).
 For ad hoc, manually added non-working dates, the user is also asked to provide these for both current and previous calendar years.
 - In some cases, follow-up processes will spill over to the next calendar year, so weekends from early in the following year will also be accounted for.
-- The gap between the DD Dedupe Report process and the Claim Run
+- The gap of 3 working days between the DD Dedupe Report process and the Claim Run presents some logical challenges that can easily lead to manual error.
+A user attempting to calculate this manually might presume that you simply need to find the date 3 days before the claim run, check whether this lands on a non-processing day, and then adjust (shift back 1 working day) as necessary.
+However, non-working days *between* these 2 dates will also need to be accounted for.
+The app therefore needs to shift the date back 1 day at a time, checking that this is a valid processing day *each time* , and shifting back the required number of days on each iteration.
+- The app works with a range of date formats: the 'YYYY-MM-DD' format returned by the UK Gov API, the 'DD/MM/YYYY' format (required for DD display and validation), and instances of the [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+All calculations are performed using the JavaScript Date object, so this is reliant on a series of conversion functions.
+These have been unit-tested - see the [Testing and Debugging](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) section.

 ## Upcoming features :hourglass:

-- Export functionality (Excel files)
+- Export functionality (Excel format)
 - Claim date flexibility: the app is currently limited to claims on the 5th or 19th per month, but this can vary per organisation or via agreement with the participating bank.

 ## License :scroll: